 “Designated European Countries” means countries the European Economic Area, the United Kingdom, and Switzerland.

 “DNA” stands for deoxyribonucleic acid, which is the molecule that contains your genetic information.
 Your DNA is what makes you uniquely you.

 “Genetic Information” is any data concerning genetic material obtained from the analysis of your biological sample by us or by Third Party DNA services.
 Genetic Information includes, but is not limited to, DNA, Raw Data and Traits.

 “Personal Information” is information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with you or your household.

-“Raw Data” means information about your genotypes that is generated through the processing of your saliva or blood by us or by Third Party DNA Services.
+“Raw Data” means information about your genotypes that is generated by Third Party DNA Services.
 Your Raw Data contains the “letters” (nucleotides A, C, G, T) that comprise DNA.

 “Sensitive Information” is a subcategory of Personal Information that includes your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic information, biometric information, and information concerning your health, sex life, or sexual orientation.

 “Service” means the Genomelink™ service, associated websites (http://genomelink.io and https://blog.genomelink.io/) and mobile applications, and other ancillary or related services we offer from time to time.

 “Third Party DNA Services” means companies and organizations not related to or operated by us that you may use to obtain DNA testing and results.